peterb12/A-Tour-Of-Haskell/Week5.md

 Each card _also_ consists of a suit, which can be Hearts, Spades, Clubs, or Diamonds.

 So to represent a card, we need both a rank **and** a suit, and I haven't shown you how to do that yet.
-But we **have** talked about how to represent "or" values with Sum types.
+But we **have** talked about how to represent "or" values, like our nucleotides, with Sum types.

 Using a sum type (a type that uses `|` to define alternative values), define two data types: